 Hitler in his assessment before launching the War does not seem to have given much thought to the Dominions (Australia, Canada, New Zealand, and South Africa) which together layed a critical role in the British war effort.
 The Canadian contribution was especially imporant because of their critical role in the Battle of the Atlantic.
 Diplomatically the Dominions, owever, did not play a major role, basically deferrng to Britain and America.
 Politicay they were in the midst of a national transition, no longer colonies, but also not fully independent countries.
 The Dominions as in Euroe and America all expeienced considerable anti-war feeling.
 In the atipodes, there was criticism with how the ANZUS troops were used, especially with Galipoli.
 Many Candians felt that their was snubbed and misused during the War.

-France generally deferred to Britain before the War, unwilling to confront Germany alone.
+France generally deferred to Britain before the War, unwilling and unable to confront Germany alone.
 This meant that British Prime Minister Chanberlain made the key decesions.
-And after Munich he was hailed a hero in both Britain and France.
+The French thus adopted Chamberlain's apeasement policy.
+The French people, horified by the possibility supported appeasement.
+Socialists ans pacifist zttituudes contributed to the desire to avoid another confrontation with Germny.
+And after Munich, Primeminister Chmberlain was hailed a hero in both Britain and France.
 This quickly evaporated as it becamecclear that Hitler was intent on expansion and war.
 After the German victory in the West (June 1940), Marshall Petain adopted a policy of colaboration, believing that Vichy could could carve out a space for France between the Germazny and Anglo-Americans.
 It was a terrible misjudgement of Hitler's character and plans after he won the War.
 Petain did manage to spare France the cost of continuing the War with theBritish or joining the NAZIs in the antti-Blosjhevik crusade in the East.
 By failing to stand with Britain and making peace with the NAZIs, Petain essentially put the future of France and her peopke in the hands of Britain and America.
 If France was to be saved, it would have to be the British and Americans who would do it.

 The Versailles Peace Treary ending Workd War I shocked the German people, both the punative measures and the loss of territory.
 German Governments even before Hitler seized power worked to undo the restrictions of the Treaty.
 The German and Soviet Governments signed the Rapollo Treary wjhich provofed for trade and military coopertation (1922).
 Hitler used diplomacy to lull world opinion with a modernate initial foreign policy.